 Wildlife includes big game like lions, cheetahs, elephants, leopards and rhinos as well as smalleranimals like antelopes, zebras, hyenas and buffalo.
 Marine wildlife includes humpback whales, whale sharks, manta rays, dolphins, dugongs, turtles and many fish.

-The currency in Mozambique is the Mozambican metical.
-Tipping for service is standard practice in Mozambique and is usually 10% in restaurants and about US$1 per item for hotel porters; cleaners and maids in hotels and Lodges usually get between US$1 and US$2 per day.
+The currency in Mozambique is the Mozambique Metical (Tipping for service is standard practice in Mozambique and is usually 10% in restaurants and about £1 per item for hotel porters; cleaners and maids in hotels and Lodges usually get between £1 and £2 per day.).